gabrieldansereau/ms_downscaling_metawebs/README.md

 approach put forward by @Gravel2019BriElt achieves a similar purpose as we attempted here, but is more rigorous and allows modelling the effect of the environment on the interactions themselves.
-Without such data, establishing or predicting the metaweb (*e.g.* using transfer learning) should be the first step toward producing localized predictions [@Strydom2023GraEmb].
+Without such data, establishing or predicting the metaweb (*e.g.*, using transfer learning) should be the first step toward producing localized predictions [@Strydom2023GraEmb].
 Our framework then downscales the metaweb towards the localized predictions, here using the probabilistic Canadian mammal one, but it can also use other metawebs generated through various means.
 Well-documented binary ones such as the European tetrapod metaweb could be partly combined with our approach if used with probabilistic